govuk-one-login/di-account-management-frontend/README.md

 ### Start the application

-Run the `docker compose up` command.
+Run `docker compose build && docker compose up` to force a new build of the containers.

 To find out if the application has started, open a console window on the docker container and view the logs.
 If the server has started successfully you will see this message `Server listening on port 6001`.

 Navigate to [http://localhost:6001](http://localhost:6001).
-You should be redirected to the 'sign-in-or-create' screen.
+You should be redirected through the OIDC stub and back to the application.

-Sign in and make sure you are returned to the local 'your-services' screen.

 Changes made locally will automatically be deployed after a few seconds.
 You should check the docker console to check that your changes have been picked up.